-AMMINI S. KUMAR, C.P.A.
-KRISTIE K. MARTIN, C.P.A.
-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or, significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We did identify a deficiency in internal control, described in the accompanying schedule of current year findings as item 2015-02 that we consider to be a significant deficiency.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or, significant deficiencies, and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+We did identify a deficiency in internal control, described in the accompanying schedule of current year findings as item 2016-01 that we consider to be a material weakness.